 Tribal Success Stories are practice briefs developed by tribes for tribes.
 In their own words, each success story describes the tribe’s journey towards achieving its goals, including its strategies, lessons learned and resources that supported their effort.
 Success stories serve as a resource for other tribes who might be on a similar journey.
-Tribal Public […]
+Aligning Systems […]

 A Commercial Tobacco Cessation Intervention in Tribal Communities

 Guided by activities and reflections, More Than the 5A’s workbook is a practical guide for implementing an evidence-based commercial tobacco cessation intervention.
 This workbook is designed for staff delivery community-based programs in non-clinical settings.
 Program staff, community health nurses and representatives, among others, have a unique opportunity to help community members quit commercial tobacco because […]

 SAVE THE DATE – NOV 18 (US) / NOV 19 (NZ), 2021

 Add to Calendar Join us for a conversation about the health and healing of our rivers.
 Rivers are living entities.
 They embody a life force, spiritual power and authority unto themselves.
 As Indigenous peoples, our relationship with rivers, springs, and oceans is ancestral.
 Our ancestors have left it in our hands to be protectors, caretakers, […]

 (22 July 2021) Red Star and its partners from Seven Directions, A Center for Indigenous Public Health based at the University of Washington, are honored to work with five tribal nations to increase capacity and to deepen their understanding of systems – people, processes, and context.
 The launch of our new study, Indigenous Health Systems: […]